slaclab/Simple-10GbE-RUDP-KCU105-Example/docs/src/HowTo/clone.rst

 How to Clone the GIT repository
 ===================================

-Make sure you have completed the ":ref:`requirements_git_cloning`" before continuing
+Make sure you have completed the ":ref:`setup_git_cloning`" before continuing

 .. code-block:: bash